amberarrow/brubuild/README.md

   if there is any change to the options used to build them.
 + Tested on Linux and Mac/OSX.

+### Querying the Environment

+There is some code in <b><code>features.rb</code></b> for querying the environment for things like the presence of a header file, endianness of the CPU, compiler version etc.
+This code is very preliminary and is being worked on.

 ### How to build your projects

 The easiest way is to emulate some of the demo projects.
 Some knowledge of Ruby is